-This third NGLC grant competition (no longer accepting submissions at this time) supports educators and innovators who have a vision for highly engaging, technology-enabled learning pathways that a) span secondary school through postsecondary completion and b) prepare students for economic, social, and civic success.
+NGLC's third and fourth grant competitions support educators and innovators who have a vision for highly engaging, technology-enabled learning pathways that a) span secondary school through postsecondary completion and b) prepare students for economic, social, and civic success.

-This wave sought approaches that could help all students—but especially low-income students and students of color—develop the skills and knowledge they need to lead successful lives.
-Models that have a clear, sustainable expansion or adoption plan to meet the need rose to the top of our list.
+These waves have sought approaches that could help all students—but especially low-income students and students of color—develop the skills and knowledge they need to lead successful lives.
+Models that have a clear, sustainable expansion or adoption plan to meet the need have risen to the top of our list.

-Applicants were asked to submit the following in lieu of traditional application materials:
+Applicants have been asked to submit the following in lieu of traditional application materials:

 - 12 slide PowerPoint presentation deck with voiceover